laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

         env:
           cache-name: cache-nix-store
         with:
-          # By default this should be /nix/store, but we can't restore to /nix/store due to permissions in GH actions
+          # By default, this should be /nix/store, but we can't restore to /nix/store due to permissions in GH actions
           # So, set this to somewhere else (e.g. ~/nix) that the runner user can write
           # And specify this location in subsequent nix commands
           # See https://github.com/actions/cache/issues/749#issuecomment-1465302692